ilanschnell/blockchain/README.md

 # The Blockchain

 ## Remarkable technology:
   - openness (anyone can see the chain)
   - distributed and decentral
   - permissionless (no access control)
   - resistant to modification of the data
   - secure

+### blockchain = open, distributed, database
+  - in case of cryptocurrencies the data are monetary transactions
+  - a private blockchain is just (an overly complicated) database

 The first blockchain was conceptualized by Satoshi Nakamoto in 2008.